ThalesGroup/CipherTrust_Application_Protection/pkcs11/JAVA/README.md

     This file demonstrates the following:
     1. Initialization.
     2. Creating a connection and logging in.
-    3. Finding an existing symmetric key on the Data Security Manager.
+    3. Finding an existing symmetric key on the CipherTrust Manager.
-    4. Creating a symmetric key on the Data Security Manager.
+    4. Creating a symmetric key on the CipherTrust Manager.
     5. Passing user defined metadata while using the symmetric key to encrypt plain text;
     metadata will be logged and uploaded depending on logging level.
     6. Passing in user defined metadata while using the symmetric key to decrypt cipher text;